Layout Image

 Pay your employees and contractors at the end of the year – even if it’s not their regular payday.
 They’ll be happy and it will add to your expenses to reduce your taxes.

 If ever there is a deadline you want to meet, it’s the end of the year.
 There is no putting it off till tomorrow.
 Taking action can make the difference between paying a penalty or getting a refund.
-So take the next hour and get your tax savings!
+So take the next hour – get your tax savings!
+And make sure you do not delay the PAN card reissue, if one is needed.

 2 Categories : Online Business